 In Minnesota’s probation system, the ACLU asserts, “people of color and indigenous people are disproportionately affected by felony disenfranchisement due to significant racial disparities in the criminal justice system.”
 Using equal protection to assert that the state’s system for restraining voting rights of felons treats a protected group more harshly than other groups would be a case of first impression for the Minnesota courts, Coleman said.

 The lawsuit cites state data showing that more than 52,000 people live outside jails or prisons but are not allowed to vote because of probation.
-African Americans account for 20 percent of that group, though that makes up just 4 percent of the state’s voting-age population.
+African Americans account for 20 percent of that group, though they make up just 4 percent of the state’s voting-age population.
 American Indians are less than 1 percent of voting-age population but are almost 7 percent of those ineligible to vote, and Hispanics are 2.5 percent of voting-age population but 6 percent of those with voting rights withheld.

 The suit also attributes the high number of people on probation to the increase in the number of crimes classified as felonies — from fewer than 100 at statehood to nearly 400 today — and the disproportionate conviction of people of color for non-violent drug offenses.
 “There are more people being disenfranchised today than there were in 1962 or 1963 and exponentially more than there was at the founding of the constitution,” McKinney said.
 “Both in terms of the scope of impact as well as the breadth of impact on the criminal justice system, the current system has an impact far greater than there was in the 1960s and before.”